Hybrid least squares for learning functions from highly noisy data: Optimal allocation

-\begin{Rem} The regularization parameter $\delta$ ensures that the reweighting matrix $\bm\Sigma(\bm p)^{-\frac{1}{2}}$ is non-singular.
+\begin{remark} The regularization parameter $\delta$ ensures that the reweighting matrix $\bm\Sigma(\bm p)^{-\frac{1}{2}}$ is non-singular.
 This leads to the $1/\delta$ factor the first term in the upper bound in \eqref{123511} and thus ensures that it remains bounded.
-Generally, the bound in \eqref{123511} is useful in the regime where $\|\bm z_2\|_2$ is small.
-This occurs when $V_n$ can sufficiently approximate $f$, i.e., when $\OPT$ in \Cref{thm:cm17} is small.
-For instance, this happens if $f$ is the expectation of some random field with a low-rank covariance function and $V_n$ is chosen as a subspace spanned by random realizations of the random field; see Section~\ref{sec:rs}.
+Generally, the bound in \eqref{123511} is useful when $\|\bm z_2\|_2$ is small.
+This occurs when $V_n$ well approximates $f$, i.e., when $\OPT$ in \Cref{thm:cm17} is sufficiently small.
+For instance, this happens if $f$ is the expectation of some random field with a low-rank covariance function and $V_n$ is chosen as a subspace spanned by random realizations of the random field (see \Cref{sec:rs}).
 When $\bm\|\bm z_2\|_2 = 0$, taking $\delta\to 0$ recovers the result in \eqref{msl}.
-An extended discussion is given after Theorem \ref{thm:main}. \end{Rem}
+An extended discussion is given after \Cref{thm:main}. \end{remark}

-\begin{Rem} The approximate optimality bound in \eqref{123511} is additive rather than multiplicative as in \eqref{multt} due to the reweighting bias.
-Moreover, in contrast to the non-reweighted case, the additive error has an explicit dependence on the choice of weight $w$. \end{Rem}
+\begin{remark} The approximate optimality bound in \eqref{123511} is additive rather than multiplicative as in \eqref{multt} due to the reweighting bias.
+Moreover, in contrast to the non-reweighted case (\Cref{rem:independence}), the additive error has an explicit dependence on the choice of weight $w$. \end{remark}